carlagarciapitarch/Anti-DENV-predictor/README.md

 **03_combined_data/**

-Contains the combination of all processed datasets.
+It contains the combination of all processed datasets.
 Once combined, duplicate entries are removed to obtain the final dataset, which is subsequently used for molecular descriptor calculation and model development.

 **04_molecular_descriptors/**